tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Left or right](simple%20tree.png)

-> Because the tree is made out of binary questions you don't have to do anything to your data to use it.
+> The tree is made out of binary questions about your data, so you don't have to do anything to your data to use this technique.
 So you don't have to convert categorical data to something numerical or anything like that as the tree can just directly ask something about a categorical feature.
 For instance, you can just ask: is the color red?
 Yes or No. The same thing for numerical values.
 >
->This is really great as it reduces the preprocessing and it is intuitive.
+>This is really great as it reduces the preprocessing, and it is intuitive.

 Decision trees are a bit like playing guess who: